shayki5/azure-devops-create-pr-task/README.md

 - **Create Draft Pull Request**: If checekd the pull request will be a Draft Pull Request.
 (Default: false) <br> For Azure DevOps: see [here](https://docs.microsoft.com/en-us/azure/devops/repos/git/pull-requests?view=azure-devops#draft-pull-requests) more info. <br> For GitHub: see [here](https://github.blog/2019-02-14-introducing-draft-pull-requests/) more info.

 - **Link Work Items**: If checked, all the work items that linked to the commits will be linked also to the PullRequest.

+- **Pass Pull Request ID back to Azure DevOps as a variable**: If checked, the Pull Request ID will be passed back to Azure DevOps for use in other pipeline tasks.
+The variable can be referenced as `$(pullRequestId)`.

 - **Set Auto Complete**: Only for Azure DevOps.
 If checekd the pull request will close once all branch policies are met.